Published on September 23rd, 2017 | by Marc Madison0

 Heyman also points out that even he believed that New Jack went too far when he cut Kulas.
 He also said that Kulas’ reaction could have contributed to it looking far worse than it actually was.
 “But the kid panicked and started screaming … The kid was bleeding pretty bad, but it was from the forehead, which always looks bad but it is not life-threatening.”

-Here is the ECW Mass Transit Incident match in full.
+Here is the match (in full) where the Mass Transit Incident took place.
 Obviously, viewer discretion is advised!

-Marc Madison is a contributor for Pro Wrestling Stories as well as a writer for The Wrestling News Hub.
+Marc Madison is a contributor to Pro Wrestling Stories as well as a writer for The Wrestling News Hub.